blosavio/trlisp/README.md

         definitions &nbsp;because it&apos;s useful to be able to swap two items.
       </p>
       <h4 id="apply-fork-fork">
-        Rule 5: Applying a fork with left child fork
+        Rule&nbsp;5: Applying a fork with left child fork
       </h4>
       <p>
         The final application rule involves a function whose left fork is itself a &nbsp;fork.
 Let&apos;s visualize that situation.